TheSergeyPixel/Diablo_ACMG/README.md

 # Diablo ACMG
 Tool for automated classification of genetic variants according to ACMG criteria (implemented with [open-cravat](https://github.com/KarchinLab/open-cravat)).
-This tool takes VCF file as input, annotates variants with several [modules](#required-modules), assigns ACMG criteria to them and return annotated file in TSV format.
+This tool takes VCF file as input, annotates variants with several [modules](#required-modules), assigns ACMG criteria to them and returns annotated file in TSV format.

 ## Table of Contents